PyMVPA/PyMVPA/doc/index.rst

 News
 ====

-PyMVPA Extravaganza 2009 at Dartmotuh College [30th Nov -- 4th Dec]
+PyMVPA Extravaganza 2009 at Dartmouth College [30th Nov -- 4th Dec]
   :ref:`Read more <chap_workshop_2009fall>` about the topics and achievements.

 PyMVPA 0.4.3 is out [5 Sep 2009]